elugens/hello-javascript/docs/browser-related-questions/forms-controls/focusing-focus-blur.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, there are two approaches we can use to ensure bubbling.
-First, there is a funny historical feature: focus/blur do not bubble up but propagate down on the capturing phase.
-Second, there are focusin and focusout events – the same as focus/blur, but they bubble.
-Note that they must be assigned using elem.addEventListener, not on&#8249;event&#8250;.
+  <div><strong>Interview Response:</strong> Yes, we may take two techniques to ensure bubbling.
+To begin, there is an amusing historical feature: focus/blur does not bubble up but rather propagates downward during the capture period.
+Second, there are focusin and focusout events, similar to focus/blur but bubble.
+It is important to note that they get allocated using 'elem.addEventListener' rather than on&#8249;event&#8250;.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />